TanZeus/ctf_write_ups/2016/rc3ctf/reversing/rc3cipher/README.md

 # RC3 CTF 2016 - RC3Cipher (Reversing 350) WriteUp

-In this task we get a binary "rc3_cipher" which we have to break it's encryption/decryption cycle.
+In this task we get a binary "rc3_cipher" which we have to break it's encryption cycle.

-We only get the file: rc3_cipher
 ```
 rc3_cipher: ELF 64-bit LSB executable, x86-64, version 1 (SYSV),
 dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2,